Rep. Robert Bresnahan, Jr. Purchases Shares of Zoom Video Communications, Inc. (NASDAQ:ZM)

 - Purchased $1,001 – $15,000 in shares of Snowflake (NYSE:SNOW) on 3/3/2025.

-Several equities analysts recently issued reports on ZM shares.
-Stifel Nicolaus lowered their price objective on Zoom Video Communications from $90.00 to $85.00 and set a “hold” rating on the stock in a research report on Tuesday, February 25th.
-Rosenblatt Securities reiterated a “buy” rating and issued a $95.00 price objective on shares of Zoom Video Communications in a report on Wednesday, March 19th.
-Benchmark restated a “buy” rating and set a $97.00 target price on shares of Zoom Video Communications in a research note on Tuesday, February 25th.
-Scotiabank cut their target price on shares of Zoom Video Communications from $85.00 to $75.00 and set a “sector perform” rating for the company in a research report on Monday, March 17th.
-Finally, UBS Group cut their price objective on Zoom Video Communications from $90.00 to $85.00 and set a “neutral” rating for the company in a report on Tuesday, February 25th.
-Fifteen research analysts have rated the stock with a hold rating, eight have assigned a buy rating and one has given a strong buy rating to the company.
-Based on data from MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus price target of $89.33.
+Several equities analysts have weighed in on ZM shares.
+Rosenblatt Securities reaffirmed a “buy” rating and issued a $95.00 target price on shares of Zoom Video Communications in a research report on Wednesday, March 19th.
+Stifel Nicolaus dropped their price objective on shares of Zoom Video Communications from $90.00 to $85.00 and set a “hold” rating for the company in a report on Tuesday, February 25th.
+Citigroup reduced their target price on shares of Zoom Video Communications from $86.00 to $85.00 and set a “neutral” rating on the stock in a report on Tuesday, February 18th.
+Morgan Stanley upped their price objective on Zoom Video Communications from $86.00 to $96.00 and gave the stock an “equal weight” rating in a research report on Wednesday, December 18th.
+Finally, Needham & Company LLC reiterated a “hold” rating on shares of Zoom Video Communications in a research note on Tuesday, February 25th.
+Fifteen research analysts have rated the stock with a hold rating, eight have issued a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat.com, Zoom Video Communications presently has an average rating of “Hold” and an average target price of $89.33.

 About Representative Bresnahan